92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcel/Parcel.md

 <ApiPageIcon>{IconParcel}</ApiPageIcon>

 Parcel is a data container.
-It's job is to hold your data, split it into smaller parts, and merge changes back together.
+Its job is to hold your data, split it into smaller parts, and merge changes back together.

 If you're using React, you probably won't be instanciating parcels directly.
 Please see the <Link to="/getting-started">getting started</Link> page to see how to best use Parcels in a React app.